jafioti/luminal/README.md

 All operations are shape checked at compile time, so no more shape mismatches!
 Credit for this goes to [dfdx](https://github.com/coreylowman/dfdx).

 ## View the Graph
 Once you've written all your computation code, run `cx.display()` to see the entire computation graph in all it's glory.
 Pretty messy looking!
-Now run `cx.compile(GenericCompiler::<()>::default())` and display the graph again.
+Now run `cx.compile(GenericCompiler::default())` and display the graph again.
 Much better.

+## Validated against Pytorch
+Correctness matters.
+So we write as much tests as possible to cover all ops and verify they work the same as an equivalent Pytorch implementation.

 ## Where are we?
 Currently luminal is extremely alpha.
 Please don't use this in prod.